3digitdev/iota/README.md

 is inherited from the base `Module`, and is called by the `ModuleRunner` if any of your commands are matched by the incoming spoken phrase.

-If you want your Module to give a spoken response, return the phrase to speak as a string from the `run()` function in your Module.
-Empty strings and/or `None` return values will result in no speech after the Module finishes.
+If you want your Module to give a spoken response, you use the built-in `Module.say()` function to speak a phrase as a result.
+You can also play a saved mp3 file, throw an error, or just "acknowledge" the request (currently a NoOp -- eventually will play a tone)

-**For ideas on how to handle parameters on commands, see Vizio or PhilipsHue for examples!**

-**Note that the `"regexes"` key will be required in your `.json` file for this!**
+**For ideas on how to handle parameters on commands, see Vizio or PhilipsHue for examples!
+(Note that the `"regexes"` key will be required in your `.json` file for this!)**